Guide

 This ranking covers AI-first trackers specifically, apps where a photo, voice note, or written description replaces manual database search.
 For the broader category, see the 2026 rankings and the guide to the best calorie counting apps.

-Why Welling wins
+Why does Welling win?

 Three findings decided the top spot:

 1. Photo accuracy.
 AI logging lives or dies on the photo step.
 A 4% error on each meal compounds across a day and a week into a target that no longer means anything.
-Welling’s ±1.9% mean error was the tightest result in our cycle, and it held up better than rivals on mixed plates and non-Western dishes.
+Welling’s ±0.9% mean error was the tightest result in our cycle, and it held up better than rivals on mixed plates and non-Western dishes.

 2. Speed.
 Three seconds, on average, from camera to logged macros.
 Voice and text logging are equally fast, “a bowl of oatmeal with blueberries and a coffee” resolves without a database search.